jacquev6/bottlenecks/README.md

 Open questions
 ==============

-- Why does `cpu-multiplication` follow Amdahl's law way better than `cpu-trigonometry`?
-I would have assumed both are purely compute-bound.
 - Would using [`select`](https://linux.die.net/man/2/select)-based non-blocking I/O help saturate the disk's bandwidth with fewer threads in `disk-write`?

 Excerpts from the report